-We’re feeling nostalgic, Boozers.
-What with the passing of an American icon and our misty-eyed fondness for love in all its forms, we felt the need for a special cocktail today.
-The Shirley Temple, of course, is a sweet homage to the child star of the same name, perhaps most adored by generations of children for a typically generous garnish of maraschino cherries.
+We’re waxing nostalgic, Boozers.
+Feeling the need for a special cocktail today, we’ve turned to a childhood classic: the Shirley Temple.
+A sweet homage to the child star of the same name, the drink is perhaps most adored by generations of children for a typically generous garnish of maraschino cherries more than anything else.
 Of course, as we age, we learn that love is, indeed, bittersweet, yet we still can delight in its moments of perfection.

 Today we’ve gone slightly old-school with Shirley’s Valentine, a kind of Negroni with a twist or two, rather like the twists and turns of love.
 No matter who you spend your Valentine’s Day with, bring Shirley along for the ride and let love blossom.

 A classic Negroni is composed of gin, vermouth, and Campari; we like the idea of using gin in our grown-up version of a Shirley Temple because gin was the liquor of choice in the grown-up films of Miss Temple’s heyday, showing up in cocktails sipped by elegantly-dressed women in silk charmeuse and men in black tie.
 A house-made cherry-ginger soda and Luxardo maraschino liqueur give the whole thing a sweet bite.

 1 ounce gin (we prefer Catoctin Creek Organic Watershed Gin)